xXMacMillanXx/vcliargs/README.md

 prep.add_key(prep.key('count', 'Count down from the given integer').alias(['-c', '--count']).required(true))
 // .required(true) makes it necessary for the parameter to need a value.
 THe value can come from default or user input.

+prep.add_key(prep.key('hidden', 'A hidden value to the user, but can be used internally.').default('something'))
+// keys without .alias() won't be accessible by the user, only internally through code.

 prep.add_key(prep.key('path', 'Path for input file').alias(['-p', '--path']).default('~/').multiple(true))
 // these function can be used together to have more control over the accepted input